Abhishek-init/recipeapp/README.md

 # recipeapp
 This project is currently in development.
 Need to Practise and learn some more things brfore completing it.
-Will surely amke it work in few upcoming days.
+Will surely make it work in few upcoming days.
 // Time Stamp 09/05/2021

-for a quick sneak peek visit
+for a early quick sneak peek visit https://Abhishek-init.github.io/recipeapp/
-https://Abhishek-init.github.io/recipeapp/